Fun Writing games to engage students

 Alternative

-Students can locate adjectival phrases or clauses or adverbial phrases and write these on other coloured cards.
+Students can locate adjectival phrases, clauses, or adverbial phrases and write these on other coloured cards.

 Grammar toss- Sentence making